 As bats go, Big Brown Bats are, well, big.
-But, as with any bat, don’t be afraid of them.
+But that’s only in comparison to many other microbats1.
+As you can see in the photo above, they’re pretty tiny.
 They aren’t aggressive, won’t bite unless touched, and are a gardener’s friend because they patrol your yard nightly for flying insect pests.

-They’re 4.5–5.0 inches (11.4–12.7 cm) long, with a wingspan of almost 14 inches (35.6 cm), which might sound alarming.
-But adults weigh next to nothing—about 0.5–0.75 ounces and aren’t at all interested in humans.
-They have a large head, large eyes, a broad nose, and ears that are medium-sized and rounded.
-Their coat is glossy and brown, with shades varying from brown to reddish-brown to chocolate.
-Their underside is slightly lighter.
+Big Brown Bats have a large head, large eyes, a broad nose, and ears that are medium-sized and rounded.
+Their coat is glossy and brown, with shades varying from brown to reddish-brown to chocolate, with a slightly lighter underside.
 The face and ears are bare.
-Their tail extends slightly beyond the tail membrane.
+Their tail extends slightly beyond their tail membrane.

 Range and habitat

-Big Brown Bats, Eptesicus fuscus, originally preferred deciduous forests but have proven themselves adaptable by now living in nearly every kind of habitat—from forests to meadows to deserts—with no strong preference for feeding near water as many other bat species do.
-They range from Alaska and central Canada throughout the United States and as far south as northern South America.
+Big Brown Bats originally preferred deciduous forests but have proven themselves adaptable.
+They now live in nearly every habitat—from forests to meadows to deserts—with no strong preference for feeding near water as many other bat species do.
+They range from Alaska and central Canada throughout the United States, as far south as northern South America, and the Caribbean.

 Behavior